kayahr/wastelib/doc/checks.md

 ## Scope

-This document describes how one individual check record resolves to pass or fail once a specific character has already been chosen.
+This document describes how one individual map check record resolves to pass or fail once a specific character has already been chosen.

+It also documents a small set of adjacent refusal mechanics stored in character records.
+These are not encoded as normal map-check records, but they use the same threshold formula and the same distinct-2d6 roll.

 It does not yet cover: